What is Data Privacy?

-Data privacy is the branch of data management that deals with handling personal data in compliance with data protection laws, regulations, and general privacy best practices.
+Data privacy is the branch of data management that deals with handling personal data in compliance with data protection laws, regulations, and general privacy best practises.

-Ensuring data privacy involves setting access controls to protect information from unauthorized parties, getting consent from data subjects when necessary, and maintaining data integrity.
+Ensuring data privacy involves setting access controls to protect information from unauthorised parties, getting consent from data subjects when necessary, and maintaining data integrity.

 Data privacy needs to be a top priority for businesses.
 Failure to comply with data privacy regulations can lead to big losses.
 Think legal action, steep financial penalties, and brand damage.

 Ensuring data privacy is part of the larger topic of data governance.
-Data governance requires organizations to know what data they have, where it’s stored, how it flows through their IT systems, and how it’s used.
-Data governance best practices allow organizations to maintain data integrity and trust in their data.
+Data governance requires organisations to know what data they have, where it’s stored, how it flows through their IT systems, and how it’s used.
+Data governance best practises allow organisations to maintain data integrity and trust in their data.